kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Serverless Application Framework
 * AWS Systems Manager
 * AWS SAM
-Incorrect

 The AWS Serverless Application Model (AWS SAM) is an open source framework for building serverless applications.
 It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
 You define the application you want with just a few lines per resource and model it using YAML.
 AWS SAM is natively supported by AWS CloudFormation and provides a simplified way of defining the Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by your serverless application.
 During deployment, SAM transforms and expands the SAM syntax into AWS CloudFormation syntax.
 Then, CloudFormation provisions your resources with reliable deployment capabilities.
-Hence, the correct answer is AWS SAM.
+* Hence, the correct answer is AWS SAM.
 AWS CloudFormation is incorrect.
 Although this service can deploy the serverless application to AWS, it is still more appropriate to use AWS SAM instead.
 AWS SAM can simplify the deployment of the serverless application by deploying all related resources together as a single, versioned entity.
 AWS Systems Manager is incorrect because it is more focused on management and operations of AWS resources, such as automation, patching, and configuration, but it is not a deployment or application modeling tool.
 Serverless Application Framework is incorrect.
 Although it is a well-known framework for building and deploying serverless applications into the AWS cloud, this is not an AWS native solution.
 It also does not allow configuration of DynamoDB databases or API Gateway APIs, unlike AWS SAM.